Reliable Flow Meter Supplier

 • Non-intrusive & maintenance-free design

-• Used in food, pharma, mining, steel, and petrochemical sectors
+• Used in food, pharma, mining, steel & petrochemical sectors

 Vortex Flow Meter